Blog

 The Solution

-Shand and the team also worked with NZSL4U to co-design this translated part of the audio app.
-“Working with NZSL4U (co-design partners), Story Inc and STQRY, we were able to come to fit for purpose solutions which culminated in a really intuitive and compelling storytelling experience,” she explained.
+The team collaborated with NZSL4U to co-design the sign language elements of the audio app.
+"Working with NZSL4U, Story Inc and STQRY, we were able to come to fit-for-purpose solutions which culminated in a really intuitive and compelling storytelling experience," she says.

-In addition to the increased accessibility of the collection, Shand and the team also found value in the self-guided nature of the app during the pandemic.
-“We have seen an upsurge in usage of the guide due to not running daily public tours,” she said.
-“Having the devices has been a great alternative to in-person tours, allowing people to remain safely socially distanced in the Library space whilst still engaging with our stories.”
+An unexpected benefit emerged during the pandemic: "Having the devices has been a great alternative to in-person tours, allowing people to remain safely socially distanced in the Library space whilst still engaging with our stories."

 The Result

-She also appreciated the support of the STQRY team and the streamlined process of using the platform itself.
-“The STQRY platform has been really easy to use and the team have been great to work with.”
+The Library team also appreciated the streamlined process of working with the STQRY platform and team.
+"The STQRY platform has been really easy to use and the team have been great to work with," notes Shand.